In order to get productive with LaxarJS, a basic understanding of a few core concepts is helpful.

 The LaxarJS Event Bus

 The event bus allows widgets to talk about common topics, without knowing anything about each other (not even a service name, interface or super-class).
 Widgets may request actions (such as a navigation or saving the page state), and other widgets might be there to respond to these actions.
-Likewise, widgets might provide resources (JSON structures), or expect resources to be provided for them.
+Likewise, widgets might provide resources (JSON structures), or await resources to be provided for them.
 Because each widget uses its own isolated copy of the relevant resources which is synchronized over the event bus at well defined instances, race conditions are effectively avoided.

 To establish a useful common base vocabulary for use with the event bus, the LaxarJS Patterns library is provided.
-It contains helpers that make it easy for widgets to talk about user actions, common (REST) resources and boolean flags.
+It contains helpers that make it easy for widgets to talk about user actions, common (REST) resources and Boolean flags.

 After this quick tour through the building blocks of a LaxarJS application, have a look at the manuals for in-depth information on individual topics.